-The Rod East Memorial Fellowship is awarded on a biennial basis, in recognition of the very significant contribution made by Rod East to the Librarianship Profession.
-Rod was Chief Librarian at the City of Noarlunga from 1981 to 1986.
+The Rod East Memorial Fellowship is awarded on a biennial basis in recognition of the very significant contribution made by Rod East to the Librarianship Profession.
+Rod was Chief Librarian at the City of Noarlunga from 1981 – 1986.
 Under his leadership, Noarlunga Library became the first joint-use library in South Australia.

-It is envisaged that people who have an interest in the field of public librarianship may wish to avail themselves of this opportunity to study some particular aspects or new developments in their profession with ultimate benefit to their employer, the community and themselves.
+It is envisaged that public library network staff may wish to avail themselves of this opportunity to study some particular aspects or new developments in their profession with ultimate benefit to their employer, the network, the community and themselves.

 Past nominees and fellowship recipients